trailofbits/ghe-backup/README.md

 ### More info

 See the [GitHub Enterprise documentation](https://enterprise.github.com/help/articles/backing-up-your-installation) for more info about backing up and restoring your installation.
+Add it to cron to run as often as you would like.